Mocha Uson: 2025 candidacy for Manila city councilor

 In September 2024, Uson joined the Aksyon Demokratiko party and announced her candidacy for councilor of third district of Manila in the 2025 elections.
 She ran under the Yorme's Choice ticket of Isko Moreno, who successfully sought a comeback as mayor.
-However, Uson lost the election, placing 10th out of the six seats.
+However, she ultimately failed to clinch one of the six council seats for the district, finishing 10th.

 As part of Isko Moreno's administration

 In July 2025, Uson was named as a reporter on Yorme's Hour, a weekly program of the Manila city government under Mayor Isko Moreno.

 Criticisms and controversies

 Uson previously hosted Mocha Uson Blog: Boses Ng Ordinaryong Pilipino, a radio commentary program which aired over DZRH.
 However, the program was suspended after the radio station received complaints regarding Uson's profane remarks against then-Vice President Leni Robredo.

 Critics have also noted that Uson's monthly salary of for her work at the Presidential Communications Operations Office (PCOO) was unusually high for a civil service employee.

 Critics called for Uson to resign via social media activism and circulation of petitions.